telerik/blazor-docs/components/calendar/overview.md

 ## Events

-The Calendar generates events that you can handle and further customize its behavior.
+The Blazor Calendar generates events that you can handle and further customize ist behavior.
 [Read more about the Blazor Calendar events...]({%slug components/calendar/events%}).

 ## Week Numbers